tibononoX/gitConflictQuest/README.md

+# LOCAL

-# This is a conflict making sentence
+ This is a conflict making sentence